LiamSnow/categorized-github-recommender/README.md

 # Categorized GitHub Recommender

-Note: This is the final project for CS547: Information Retrieval.

 The goal of this project is such that the user can sign into a website using their GitHub account and be given recommendations for new repositories they could explore based off their starred and created